santisq/PSCompression/docs/en-US/Compress-ZipArchive.md

 ```

 This example shows how to compress all items in `path` excluding all files having a `.xyz` extension and excluding
-a folder with name `test` and all folder child items.
+a folder with name `test` and all its child items.

 > [!TIP]
 >